bcibrando/NeuralSmoker/README.md

-NEURAL SMOKER
+NEURALSMOKER - OG Brain Fogger

-By connecting the fingerbot to my Neurosity brain computer I was able to blow off some steam!
+Connect Tuya Fingerbot to the Neurosity Crown and blow off some steam!
 In this case I used focus brainwaves to control a fingerbot through a Tuya HA integration to control a RAW Smoke Thrower.

-For fun and to reduce brain fog I created the world’s first neural smoker.
+The logic can be adapted to control other devices connected to your smart home's wifi server

 Requirements: